Fundamental attribution error: 1967 demonstration study

 Jones and Harris hypothesized, based on the correspondent inference theory, that people would attribute apparently freely chosen behaviors to disposition and apparently chance-directed behaviors to situation.
 The hypothesis was confounded by the fundamental attribution error.

 Subjects in an experiment read essays for and against Fidel Castro.
 Then they were asked to rate the pro-Castro attitudes of the writers.
-When the subjects believed that the writers freely chose positions for or against Castro, they would normally rate the people who liked Castro as having a more positive attitude towards Castro.
+When the subjects believed that the writers freely chose positions for or against Castro, they would normally rate the people who praised Castro as having a more positive attitude towards Castro.
 However, contradicting Jones and Harris' initial hypothesis, when the subjects were told that the writers' positions were determined by a coin toss, they still rated writers who spoke in favor of Castro as having, on average, a more positive attitude towards Castro than those who spoke against him.
 In other words, the subjects were unable to properly see the influence of the situational constraints placed upon the writers; they could not refrain from attributing sincere belief to the writers.
 The experimental group provided more internal attributions towards the writer.

 Criticism

 The hypothesis that people systematically overattribute behavior to traits (at least for other people's behavior) is contested.
-A 1986 study tested whether subjects over-, under-, or correctly estimated the empirical correlation among behaviors. (ie traits, see trait theory) They found that estimates of correlations among behaviors correlated strongly with empirically-observed correlations among these behaviors.
+A 1986 study tested whether subjects over-, under-, or correctly estimated the empirical correlation among behaviors (i.e., traits, see trait theory).
+They found that estimates of correlations among behaviors correlated strongly with empirically-observed correlations among these behaviors.
 Subjects were sensitive to even very small correlations, and their confidence in the association tracked how far they were discrepant (i.e., if they knew when they did not know), and was higher for the strongest relations.
 Subjects also showed awareness of the effect of aggregation over occasions and used reasonable strategies to arrive at decisions.
 Epstein concluded that "Far from being inveterate trait believers, as has been previously suggested, [subjects'] intuitions paralleled psychometric principles in several important respects when assessing relations between real-life behaviors."

-A 2006 meta-analysis found little support for a related bias, the actor-observer asymmetry, in which people attribute their own behavior more to the environment, but others' behavior to individual attributes.
+A 2006 meta-analysis found little support for a related bias, the actor–observer asymmetry, in which people attribute their own behavior more to the environment, but others' behavior to individual attributes.
 The implications for the fundamental attribution error, the author explained, were mixed.
 He explained that the fundamental attribution error has two versions: